Skip to content

 And Gallagher uses the opportunity to let the prosecutor know the defense outcome goal.
 Often we have preliminary settlement exploration.
 Attorney Thomas Gallagher listens carefully to the prosecutor’s concerns.
 And we discuss next steps in the court process.

-“Do I enter a plea” at arraignment?
+Do I need to enter a plea at arraignment?

-Remember, the defendant did not initiate the court case, but is responding to a legal attack.
+Remember, the defendant did not initiate the court case but is responding to a legal attack.
 Pleading not-guilty does not mean that the accused is “calling the accuser a liar,” or the like.
 After all, is every false statement the result of a lie?
 That is a naked attempt to reverse the burden of proof.
 False accusations happen.
 And we are not responsible for explaining why they are false.
 It’s enough that you know that they are untrue.

 Question?
 Call Lawyer Thomas Gallagher, 612 333-1500